meloegel/meloegel/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Love to learn and expand my knowledge in computer science.
 - 💼 &nbsp; Full-stack web developer.
-- ✍️ &nbsp; Love reading for fun and watching movies
+- ✍️ &nbsp; Love reading for fun, watching movies and golf
 <br>
 <h3>🛠 Tech Stack</h3>